Randy Newman Headshot Session

 Randy Newman Wins Second Oscar

 Before launching into the Randy Newman Headshot Session, we need to first set the scene.
-You’ll understand why n a moment.
+You’ll understand why in a moment.

 Prior to the 83rd Academy Awards, Randy Newman had only one win out of sixteen previous nominations.
 Arguably, not a great percentage for most endeavors.
 Right?

-When it comes to an Academy Award, however, the vast majority of artists will never get within a lightyear of a single Oscar, let alone garner an impressive collection of 108 nominations!
-In Randy Newman’s case, all from various music categories, which include 47 wins!
+When it comes to an Academy Award, however, the vast majority of artists will never get within a light year of a single Oscar, let alone garner an impressive collection of 108 nominations!
+In Randy Newman’s case, all are from various music categories, which include 47 wins!